andmeics/config/README.md

-# shell and Configuration example
+# Script and Configuration example